oziesiek/JS-Ethical-Hacking/README.md

 Contents

 The repository currently includes the following features:

-    🛡️ Web Brute - Force and Dictionary Attack tool
+    🍪 Stealer - Steal cookies from websites and send them to a remote server 🛡️ Web Brute - Force and Dictionary Attack tool
     💣 DoS attack - Overwhelm a system's resources to disrupt or deny services